12 Types of Mobile Testing With Real-life Examples

 - Properly customized symbols, logos, and inputs for the application.

 Example of a localization: For an e-commerce website there is no option to change the currency to the local currency of the country.
 It is a localization testing related bug.

 Automation of the localization testing is challenging due to the variation in text lengths in different languages, the difference in currencies, zip-codes, symbols.
 Definitely writing the automation code covering all of these differences is quite challenging.
 To identify the ‘Web-elements’ can also become difficult with different languages.

-Example a UI element(button) is recognised by caption ‘Cancel’, in any other language it will be different.
-Hence, we are required to use a locator which remains constant in all the languages.
+Example: The caption ‘Cancel’ helps recognize the UI element(button).
+In any other language, it will be different.
+Hence, it is required to use a locator which remains constant in all the languages.

 Automation is difficult to implement, however, could be really rewarding in handling large projects.
-If automation testing is implemented from the early-development then it could be helpful for everyone in the team.
+Implementing automated tests from the early-development be helpful for everyone in the team.